backand/docs/docs/apidescription.md

       }

 ```

+To learn more about Backand's security and how to work with users and roles, look at the <a href="https://github.com/backand/angular-yeoman-todos/tree/todo-with-users">todo-with-users</a> example.

 ###REST API CRUD Operations
 Once authentication is completed, you can perform all relevant [CRUD](http://en.wikipedia.org/wiki/Create,_read,_update_and_delete) operations in your application: